 Use the following formula to determine your daily dose:

 (Weight in pounds) x 2 = Average daily caffeine in mg

 A cup of coffee has roughly 95 mg of caffeine, while pre-workouts can range in caffeine content from 150mg to 300mg.
-People shouldn’t have Food and Drug Administration “How Much Caffeine is Too Much?”
+People shouldn’t have more than 400 mg of caffeine Food and Drug Administration “How Much Caffeine is Too Much?”
 View Source (about four cups of coffee) a day, according to the FDA.

 Ness Rating: Healthy-ish

 Caffeine has some health benefits, including enhanced athletic performance.
 However, consuming too much has drawbacks—and taking pre-workout in addition to coffee, tea, or other caffeinated beverages can cause you to drink more than you think.
 In other words: Be mindful of labels, doses, and your own caffeine tolerance before taking pre-workout with caffeine.

 Optimum Nutrition’s Amino Energy Pre-Workout is a popular pre-workout that contains caffeine.
 However, it doesn’t have too much caffeine—about 100 mg per serving, which is less than most other brands—plus other amino acids.
 “Optimum nutrition is one of the biggest names in supplements, meaning it’s carried almost everywhere,” says Kyle Risley, Mass-Lift Powerlifter and CEO of LiftVault.
 “Even better, its formula has plenty of BCAAs mixed with caffeine, so it does the job of two supplements in one.”